LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-To conclude, we present \texttt{LLMatic}: a novel Neural Architecture Search (NAS) algorithm that harnesses the power of Large Language Models (LLMs) and Quality-Diversity (QD) optimization algorithms.
-LLMatic successfully finds competitive networks that are diverse in architecture.
-We show empirically that LLMatic can find at least \textit{15} competitive networks, using only \textit{2000} searches LLMatic decreases the max population size per generation to only \textit{100}.
-LLMatic achieves this while using only a \textit{6.1B} parameter language model.
-Furthermore, we show that each component in LLMatic is necessary.
-We do an extensive ablation study and find that LLMatic finds the network with the best loss among other variants.
+To conclude, we present \texttt{LLMatic}: a novel neural architecture search (NAS) algorithm that harnesses the power of large language models (LLMs) and Quality-Diversity (QD) optimization algorithms. \texttt{LLMatic} successfully finds competitive networks that are diverse in architecture.
+We show empirically that \texttt{LLMatic} can find more than \textit{20} competitive networks in CIFAR-10 and near-to-optimal networks in NAS-bench-201, using only \textit{2000} evaluations. \texttt{LLMatic} decreases the max population size per generation to only \textit{100}. \texttt{LLMatic} achieves this while relying on a \textit{6.1B} parameter language model.
+Furthermore, we show that each component in \texttt{LLMatic} is necessary.
+We conducted an extensive ablation study and found that \texttt{LLMatic} finds the network with the best accuracy among other variants.

-LLMatic achieves this with many constraints in hand.
-Firstly, we use CodeGen-6.1B code generation LM, which is a smaller LM when compared to existing LLMs.
-We would like to see how well LLMatic will perform if we use a larger model.
-Secondly, due to computational resources, we keep our searches to $2000$, and still find competitive networks.
+\texttt{LLMatic} achieves this with many constraints in hand.
+Firstly, we use CodeGen-6.1B code generation LLM, which is a smaller language model when compared to existing LLMs.
+This demonstrates the computationally efficiency of \texttt{LLMatic}, and gives us reason to believe that further gains could be unlocked by incorporating larger language models Secondly, due to computational resources, we keep our searches to $2000$, and still find competitive networks.

-In future work, LLMatic should be compared to other NAS methods on other computer vision and natural language processing tasks.
-As neuroevolution is similar to NAS, LLMatic needs to be compared to Reinforcement Learning benchmarks as well.
-With this, LLmatic can be used in tasks like Open-ended Learning as well \cite{nasir2022augmentative}.
+In future work, \texttt{LLMatic} should be compared to other NAS methods on other computer vision and natural language processing tasks.
+As neuroevolution is similar to NAS, \texttt{LLMatic} could be compared to reinforcement learning benchmarks as well.
+With this, \texttt{LLMatic} can be used in tasks such as open-ended learning as well \citep{nasir2022augmentative}.